-Many business owners struggle simply because they are dealing with one or two negative reviews that were left by people who were following their own agendas.
+Many business owners struggle simply because they are dealing with one or two online complaints that were left by people who were following their own agendas.
 Some of those reviews are false, and all of them are harmful.
 At this stage of the game, it’s relatively easy for an online reputation management company to bury the content.

 But what happens when you are looking at thousands of attacks, and they’re all complaining about the same things?